 - Water proof sunscreen

-- Rain jacket (May-July and September-October)
+- Rain jacket or umbrella (May-August and September-October)

 - Proof of your yellow fever vaccination is required for entry into the country